Attaching a file storage to a VM

 - Select the VM.

-- Specify the device name for accessing the file storage in the VM.
+- Specify the device name to represent the file storage in the VM.
 Save this name as you will need it when mounting the storage.

 - Click Attach to VM.